neelamshah02/CypressDemo/README.md

 Setup
-npm install
+npm install,
 npm start

-Go to new console window (same project path) and run npm run cypress new browser will open select you test(form.spec.js) and double click to run
+Go to new console window (same project path) and run npm run cypress, new browser will open, select you test(form.spec.js) and double click to run